geobacter-rs/geobacter/README.md

 The name Geobacter comes from the first discovered bacteria which can oxidize organic components using iron oxide as an electron acceptor.

 Currently, AMDGPU and HPC is the focus.
-In the future, support for generating eBPF functions will be added.
-Later, HLS will be supported.

 ## How does this work?